-The crime rate in Egypt is generally low, but over the years expatriates have sometimes suffered armed robberies, muggings (including in taxis), sexual assaults, rapes, break-ins to accommodation and cars.
-Car-jackings generally target four-wheel drive vehicles, and have taken place at gun and knife-point in areas popular with expatriates, including during the daytime.
+The crime rate in Egypt is generally low, but over the years visitors have sometimes suffered armed robberies, muggings (including in taxis), sexual assaults, and break-ins to accommodation and cars.

-In 2017, the British Embassy responded to 8 cases of rape and sexual assault against British nationals in Egypt, though many incidents often go unreported.
+The British Embassy has responded to cases of sexual assault and harassment against British nationals in Egypt, though many incidents often go unreported.
 Female travellers should exercise caution when travelling alone as they could be vulnerable to unwanted attention or harassment.
 If you are travelling on a microbus, avoid being the last passenger left on the bus.
 Take extra care when travelling alone, particularly at night, in taxis and microbuses.

 Take care of your passport and valuables.
 Use hotel safes and beware of pickpockets and bag snatchers.

 If you are the victim of any crime and wish to report it, you should do so to the tourist police immediately.
 Failure to report crimes before you leave Egypt will make it impossible to seek a prosecution at a later date.